-But I didn’t change anything in my project!
+But I didn’t change anything in my application!

-Because of the way pip works, even if you don’t change anything at all in your project, simply rebuilding it can pull in new packages, if they were unpinned.
-Whenever the project is built, it will select the latest versions of unpinned packages, and those versions may introduce new, incompatible, requirements of their own.
+Because of the way pip works, even if you don’t change anything at all in your application, simply rebuilding it can pull in new packages, if they were unpinned.
+Whenever the application is built, it will select the latest versions of unpinned packages, and those versions may introduce new, incompatible, requirements of their own.

 The question now is to ascertain which of these requirements we will accept and which we will change.